If you’ve lost your job during the coronavirus pandemic, you’re not alone.

 Even with rental evictions banned, tenants should communicate with their landlord about their specific financial situation or reach out to local organizations for help.

 “When things seem out of control, control what you can,” O’Neill says.
 “There’s going to be all sorts of various leniency announcements.
 People need to take advantage of those.
 Obviously, it will cut you some slack.”

 5. If you have student loans, you can suspend your payments

-Student borrowers’ payments are now suspended until Sept.
-30, and even better, interest won’t continue to accrue during this time.
+Federal student borrowers’ payments are now suspended until 2021, and even better, interest won’t continue to accrue during this time.
 Given that this is automatic, you won’t need to contact your servicer, unless you have questions.
 Those on automatic payments should find that those have been temporarily postponed.
 Take advantage of this by utilizing that money originally going toward your student loan payments to help shore up your expenses.

 This doesn’t, however, apply for private student loans, though some lenders and servicers may be able to work out a payment plan if you’ve lost your job.